Henry Mowat: Career

-After six years as an able seaman and midshipman Mowat was commissioned a Lieutenant aboard HMS Baltimore in 1758.
+After six years as an able seaman and midshipman Mowat was commissioned a lieutenant aboard HMS Baltimore in 1758.
 In 1764, Lieutenant Mowat was given command of the recently purchased 16-gun sloop HMS Canceaux.
 Canceaux, with Mowat in command, conducted a hydrographic survey of the coast of North America from the estuary of the Saint Lawrence River to Boston.
 While so engaged, Mowat was ordered to Portsmouth, New Hampshire in December, 1774, to protect military supplies at Fort William and Mary.
 Paul Revere alerted the local militia of rumored British seizure of munitions there; gunpowder was removed from the fort by patriots before Mowat arrived, and a colonial maritime pilot ran Canceaux aground in the Piscataqua River estuary.
 It was several days before the tide refloated Canceaux.

-Mowat patrolled the New England coast for smugglers until ordered to Falmouth (present-day Portland, Maine) in March, 1775 to assist a loyalist shipbuilder who was attempting to defy the Continental Association boycott on goods manufactured in Great Britain.
-Mowat was temporarily taken prisoner by militia from Brunswick, Maine during Thompson's War a few weeks after the battles of Lexington and Concord.
+Mowat patrolled the New England coast for smugglers until ordered to Falmouth (present-day Portland, Maine) in March 1775 to assist a loyalist shipbuilder who was attempting to defy the Continental Association boycott on goods manufactured in Great Britain.
+Mowat was temporarily taken prisoner by militia from Brunswick, Maine, during Thompson's War a few weeks after the battles of Lexington and Concord.
 Canceaux resumed coastal patrols after Falmouth loyalists negotiated Mowat's release.

 Mowat was ordered to undertake a punitive mission following the battle of Machias to "chastize" the seaports of Marblehead, Salem, Gloucester, Ipswich, Newburyport, Portsmouth, Saco, Falmouth, and Machias.
 Mowat left Boston aboard Canceaux on 6 October 1775 in company with the 20-gun ship Cat, the 12-gun schooner HMS Halifax, the bomb sloop HMS Spitfire and the supply ship HMS Symmetry.
 Mowat directed the flotilla's 9-hour bombardment in the Burning of Falmouth on 18 October 1775.

 Mowat was given command of the recently purchased 16-gun sloop HMS Albany in 1776.
 As captain of Albany, Mowat was the senior officer of a three-ship squadron formed with the 16-gun sloops HMS North and HMS Nautilus to defend Castine, Maine against the Penobscot Expedition.
-Mowat skillfully anchored the sloops so they blocked the harbor entrance while their broadsides could provide mutually supportive fire with British forces ashore.
+Mowat anchored the sloops so they blocked the harbor entrance while their broadsides could provide mutually supportive fire with British forces ashore.
 He moved 6-pounder cannon from the unengaged side of his squadron ashore for use by soldiers defending their incomplete fortifications.
 Mowat's squadron held the harbor against a flotilla of 15 ships mounting 290 guns; and his skillful deployment of naval artillery enabled the outnumbered British force to withstand a siege from 23 July 1779 until reinforcements arrived on 14 August 1779 to defeat the attacking colonial force.

-Mowat was promoted to Captain and given command of the 50-gun fourth rate ship of the line HMS Assistance in May 1795.
+Mowat was promoted to captain and given command of the 50-gun fourth rate ship of the line HMS Assistance in May 1795.
 Assistance sailed to Halifax Harbour in March, 1796 and captured the 40-gun French frigate Elizabeth on 28 August 1796.
 Captain Mowat died of apoplexy on 14 April 1798 while Assistance was cruising off Chesapeake Bay.
 He is buried in the Episcopal churchyard in Hampton, Virginia.